stephenreid321/metacrisisxyz/Transcripts/How To STEER Civilization Away From CATASTROPHE with Daniel Schmachtenberger – Aubrey Marcus Podcast.md

 most people that you could talk to was like the people that could hear you speak when you were standing somewhere and so so do we want to censor russian propaganda in our media space do we want to so most people think that there are certain actors that don't have the interest of whatever the in group we're paying attention to [5889](https://www.youtube.com/watch?v=LLgv2QJRYSg&t=5889.119s)

-is that could share information that is false but with a higher degree of game theoretic capacity than the general public has they could beat them and they're like no we actually have to deal with that so it's tricky right it's it's uh there's a there's a nuanced argument here and because there's a nuanced argument it's the kind [5905](https://www.youtube.com/watch?v=LLgv2QJRYSg&t=5905.119s)
+is that could share information that is false but with a higher degree of [[game theory|game theoretic]] capacity than the general public has they could beat them and they're like no we actually have to deal with that so it's tricky right it's it's uh there's a there's a nuanced argument here and because there's a nuanced argument it's the kind [5905](https://www.youtube.com/watch?v=LLgv2QJRYSg&t=5905.119s)

 of thing that you need the right kind of conversation around um what does when we talk about free speech a right what is the responsibility that's associated with a right and what does that look like in the digital amplification age and then when the ai optimization algorithms take whatever the stickiest [5929](https://www.youtube.com/watch?v=LLgv2QJRYSg&t=5929.28s)